How AQ Agent works, under the hood

 - Regime filter: the growth and defensive engines step into cash when their long-term moving average turns over.

-- Paper-first gate: the Active Growth engine's AI-selected lists must build a positive live paper track record before their allocation can grow.
+- Paper-first gate: the Active Select engine's AI-selected lists must build a positive live paper track record before their allocation can grow.

 Backtests & reproducibility